finos/spring-bot/index.md

 ## Model

 - Spring Bot espouses a technique for building stateless bots, recommending that you store all working state as data within the chat platform.
-- You use POJOs to define the data model that your bot needs (just like in the To-Do example above), persisting data into chat rooms and retrieving it using the [`History` API](reference.md#history)
+- You use POJOs to define the data model that your bot needs, persisting data into chat rooms and retrieving it using the [`History` API](reference.md#history)
-- Spring Bot will handle serialization / deserialization of this model to your chat platform using Jackson.
+- Spring Bot will handles serialization / deserialization via [Jackson]().

 ## View

- - Spring Bot will generate default views of your model, which are sent to the user.
+ - Spring Bot can auto-generate default views of your models.
  - It provides functionality for using alternate views, and customizing views for each platform.

 ## Controller